herb-mc/extra_enchants/info/index.md

 ## *Ace*
 - Damage reduction, melee and arrow damage are increased
 - Compatible equipment: Elytra
-- Incompatible enchantments: Propelling
+- Incompatible enchantments: Propelling, Turbo
 - Max level: 3
 - Rarity: Rare
-- Type: Treasure
 ### Technical description:
 - Incoming damage is multiplied by a multiplier determined by the following formula: